-“But, but,” she stammered, her eyes tearing up.
+“But, but,” she stammered, eyes tearing up.
 “What about the reindeer bells and written notes, the half-eaten cookies, and the pictures taken under the tree?”

 “All me,” I said with a smile, quite proud of the all the covert Saint Nicking I had done to preserve the deception.

 But instead of glorious revelation, my pronouncement met with a sullen glare.
 “Oh,” she said, and that was the end of it.
 Or so I thought.

 A couple weeks later, as she perused the glossy adverts in the newspaper, I heard her say, “I wish Santa would get this for me.”
 She pushed the advert under my gaze and looked up hopefully.
 Apparently, you can take Santa out of Christmas, but not out of little girls.

 “Honey,” I said.
 “Remember what I said.
 I’m Santa — or was Santa.”

 She smiled and looked me square in the eye.
 “No, you’re not.”

-“So,” I said, my mind spinning quickly to come up with a response that might make sense to her.
+“So,” I said, my mind spinning quickly to come up with a response that might make sense.
 “You still want Santa to bring you presents?”

 “Yes,” she answered emphatically, “and not just from him, Rudolph, Frosty and Buddy too.”

 “You know,” she looked side-ways, a knowing look on her face, “From the movie Elf.”

 Ah, now we have ventured off the garden path into pink unicorn land.
 Without thinking too hard about it, I just nodded and smiled and gave my default answer to deranged fallopians, “Yes, dear.”

-When I encountered my wife a short time later, I looked at her.
-“She’s still wanting presents from Santa.
+When I encountered my wife a short time later, I said, “She’s still wanting presents from Santa.
 Did she start on medication I am not aware of, or is she just psychotic?”